eldercrow/mxnet-yolo/README.md

 #### (eldercrow)
 I am not interested in exact re-implementation of the original YOLO.
-If anyone is looking for that, please check zhreshold's original repo.
+If anyone is looking for that, check zhreshold's original repo.

 This code is not working yet.

 TODO:
+- Apply plateau learning scheduler.
-- Replace cpp layers to python layers.
+- (done) Replace cpp layers to python layers.
-- Add bounding box clutering method.
+- (done) Add bounding box clutering method.
-- Apply focal loss.
+- (done) Apply focal loss.
+- (done) Apply IOU loss for regressor training.

 ### Demo